 When to go: The best time to tek is from March through December, our dry season.

 Difficulty: The trek is rated moderate, any reasonably fit person should be able to cover the route, personal porter is highly recommended.

 Note that the Inca Trail is closed February.

-Meet the night before the trek in the SAS Travel office in Cusco at 07:00 pm at Calle Garcilaso 270 near the San Francisco Plaza, where you will meet with your group and guide.
-Here you will be given any rental equipment such as sleeping bags and duffle bags if you have requested extra porter.
-Also arrangements for meeting place or transfers for the next morning are coordinated.
+Meet the night before the trek in the SAS Travel office in Cusco at 07:00 pm at Calle Garcilaso 270 near the San Francisco Plaza and Hotel Marqueses.
+Here you will meet with your group and guide.
+At this time you will be given any rental equipment such as sleeping bags and duffle bags if you have requested an extra porter.
+Also, arrangements for meeting place or transfers for the next morning are coordinated.

-Due to the safe and strategic location you are within easy walking distance of the many historical places, museums, restaurants, cultural, artistic and traditional places of the Imperial Inca City.
+Due to the safe and strategic location, you are within easy walking distance of the many historical places, museums, restaurants, cultural, artistic and traditional places of the Capital Inca City.

 SAS Travel Tour Operator & Travel Agency offices are located alongside Hotel Marqueses so we at SAS Travel can assist you at any time.

 WALK THE INCA TREK WITH THE EXPERTS...
 SAS Travel.
 Hike with SAS !